sofacles/glens-new-litterbox/README.md

 OK, maybe I can just copy typingUseContext/\* into the new CRA folder and see what happens.

 It works.
 So, I copied the dependencies from the fresh new app to replace what I have in my current version of glens-new-litterbox.

+Aug 2023.
+I am working on shooting bullets in Pretender.
+I have one bullet shooting, but I notice it goes across the screen twice.
+This seems to be about the behavior in CRA Dev mode.
+If you: npm run build cd build http-server --push-state (Might need to `npm i spa-http-server -g` ...see https://www.linkedin.com/pulse/how-test-production-build-react-js-app-locally-vinay-sharma-he-him-)

+then you can see the prod build, and sure enough, the bullet only crosses the screen once.
+This is a bummer.
+I added it as a "script" command in package.json.